balajich/resilience4j-helloworld/ratelimiter/README.md

-# Resilience4j- Making RESTAPI fault tolerant using Retry
+# Resilience4j- Limit of number of requests to RESTAPI using ratelimiter
-In  this tutorial we are going to learn how make spring boot based RESTAPI fault tolerant.
-Under certain circumstances we observe that subsystem works well when we retry the same request.
-To handle such scenarios we can use **resilience4j retry** module.
+In  this tutorial we are going to learn how to limit number of requests that a restapi can handle in a fixed duration.
+There are several reasons to limit number of calls than an api can hanlde,few of them are.
+- To meet service level agreement
+- Protect resources from an overload and Denial of Service (DoS) attacks

+Overview
 - Using **Retry module** automatically retry a failed call.
 - This functionality can be achieved easily with annotation **@Retry** without writing explicit code.